Blog

 Read More

-Submitted by Rachel Cohen on November 7, 2014
+Submitted by Anonymous on November 7, 2014

 Could genes play a role in chronic pain?
 I’m sure you’ve asked yourself this from time to time and have wondered why some people have a higher tolerance for pain than others.
 More importantly, why do you have to suffer from these torturous symptoms?